 We will also use the Account Value less any premium tax to determine your annuity payments if you select a nonguaranteed Annuity Option with either (i) life contingencies, or (ii) a period certain that provides for fixed payments over ten or more years.
-If you select any other nonguaranteed Annuity Option, the amount applied to determine your annuity payments will be the Surrender Value.
-If this Contract is issued in New York, the amount applied to determine your annuity payments under clause (i) in the preceding sentence will be the Surrender Value but under (ii) above will be the greater of the Surrender Value or 100% of your Account Value.

-We currently offer additional Annuity Options listed below; however, we may eliminate or change the nonguaranteed options available at any time:
+We currently offer the additional Annuity Options listed below; however, we may eliminate or change the non-guaranteed options available at any time:

-• period-certain annuity, which provides for fixed payments for a fixed period.
+- period-certain annuity, which provides for fixed payments for a fixed period.
 The fixed periods available may vary from time to time and the fixed period selected may not extend past your life expectancy.
 The amount is determined by the period you select.
-If the Annuitant dies before the end of the period selected, the beneficiary will receive the remaining periodic payments.

-- period-certain life annuity, which provides for fixed payments for at least the period selected and after that for the life of the Annuitant or the lives of the Annuitant and any joint Annuitant under a joint and survivor annuity.
+If the Annuitant dies before the end of the period selected, the beneficiary will receive the remaining periodic payments. - period-certain life annuity, which provides for fixed payments for at least the period selected and after that for the life of the Annuitant or the lives of the Annuitant and any joint Annuitant under a joint and survivor annuity.
 The fixed periods available may vary from time to time.
 If the Annuitant (or the Annuitant and the joint Annuitant under a joint and survivor annuity) dies before the fixed period selected ends, the remaining payments in the fixed period will go to the beneficiary. - life only annuity, which provides fixed payments for the life of the Annuitant, or until the Annuitant and joint Annuitant both die under a joint and survivor annuity.
 Once the Annuitant (or last joint Annuitant) dies, no further payments will be made and no value remains for any beneficiaries.